tomy/latex-programming-manuals/README.md

 # latex-programming-manuals
-An example of include source files and program output in Latex
+An example of including source files and program output in Latex